IndustrialML/SmartApplicationDoku/README.md

 ### Comparison and benchmark analysis
 Our initial goal with this project was to get a feeling for the possible solutions to transfer a machine learning model between a data analytics technology like R/Python and a software engineering like Java.
-To conclude this section, we wanted to find out how the different solutions perform and therefore ran a benchmark test for every evaluated solution.
+To conclude this section, we wanted to find out how the different solutions perform and therefore ran benchmark tests for every evaluated solution.
 The source code for the test can be found [here](https://github.com/IndustrialML/mlbenchmark).

 We tried to get comparable results, by testing on the same problem.
 Our example case was training a Random Forest on the MNIST dataset.
 For every solution we created three models(if possible):
 * An **empty** model: This is not actually a Random Forest model, but rather just returns a 0 for every request.
 With this we wanted to identify the time that was needed just for the REST call itself.